 Our firm gathers a great deal of information and we routinely handle estates throughout Pensacola and the surrounding counties.
 We know how to assist our clients by providing full-service reinforcement or execution of important processes such as filing court documents, distributing assets, communicating appropriately with courts, and the list goes on.

 Our offices in downtown Pensacola and Pace provide a comfortable and spacious environment in which we provide closing services for real estate transactions.
-Moorhead Real Estate Law Group is an approved agent for several major title insurance companies including First American Title Insurance Company, Chicago Title, and Westcor Title.
+Moorhead Law Group is an approved agent for several major title insurance companies including First American Title Insurance Company, Chicago Title, and Westcor Title.

 How does a Probate lawyer help?